nyu-oop-sp18/class07/README.md

 with operations that satisfy certain algebraic laws.
 We have already discussed monoids as one example of such an algebra.
 Identifying the algebra behind a specific programming problem requires some thought and practice.
-However, this effort is usually a good investment because a principled design approach tends to yield cleaner code that is easier to maintain and extend compared to an ad hoc design.
+However, this effort is usually a good time investment because a principled design approach tends to yield cleaner code that is easier to generalize, extend, and maintain compared to code obtained by an ad hoc design process.

 We will practice object-functional design in a mini project whose goal is to implement a parsing library.
-The purpose of today's class is to brain storm about the basic design of such a library and to set some "sign posts" for your implementation of the project.
+The purpose of today's class is to brain storm about the basic design of such a library and to set some "sign posts" for your implementation.

 ## Designing a Parser Combinator Library